Agents consume. Humans and platforms buy.

 • Audit trails finance and security can explain

-The key shift is simple: price, payment, policy, and access happen at request time, not in a separate human billing workflow.
+The key shift is simple: price, payment proof, policy, and access happen at request time while human or platform authority stays explicit.

-A paid agent finds a protected API, dataset, model endpoint, or MCP tool while completing a task.
+An agent operating under human or platform authority requests a protected API, dataset, model endpoint, or MCP tool while completing a task.

 API quotes a price